-With summer vacations on the horizon some of my book lists will lean towards school age kids in the next few months.
-This series by Joanna Cole are books I have been reading with my 4.5 year old but they are really geared towards Kindergarten and up, with the true target being 6 and 7 year olds.
+With summer vacations on the horizon, some of my book lists will lean towards school-age kids in the next few months.
+This series by Joanna Cole I read with my 4.5-year-old.
+They are really geared towards Kindergarten and up, with the true target being 6 and 7-year-olds.
 There is a lot of information on every page of every book so take your time.
 We grabbed the Medieval Castles book on Monday and by Wednesday we’d tracked down the other two, now on Thursday I am sharing them with you.
 I couldn’t wait to write about how much I like these books and how exciting they make history and travel, two of my favorite subjects.

 Ms. Frizzle’s Adventures: Ancient Egypt took me back to 6th grade when I discovered all the gruesome details of mummification.
-Ms. Frizzle and all the others on her tour to Egypt magically go back in time ditching their tour guide in modern day Egypt while they time travel to Ancient Egypt and learn all about the sights, daily life and the most exciting of course learning about mummification.
-I discovered that my son thought mummies were make believe and we took some time to talk all about what is real and what isn’t.
-Did I ever tell you I have a degree in history?
-I love this stuff and books like this one is why I craved more and more information as a kid because it was presented so well.
-My son sat wide eyed as I read the book to him, and he carefully studied all the details of the amazing illustrations .
+Ms. Frizzle and all the others on her tour to Egypt magically go back in time.
+Ditching their tour guide in modern-day Egypt, they time travel to Ancient Egypt.
+There, they learn all about the sights, daily life, and, the most exciting of course, learning about mummification.
+I discovered that my son thought mummies were make-believe.
+We took some time to talk all about reality and fantasy.

-Ms. Frizzle’s Adventures: Imperial China Takes readers from present day Chinese New Year celebrations to the rice fields and palaces of Imperial China.
-In this installment Ms.Frizzle explores China, explains the concept of taxes really quite well and covers many of the inventions that came from the country.
-My 4.5 year old wasn’t as into this book as the other two in the series but I think that’s because I read two of them to him back to back with this one at the end, which was obviously too much for his attention.
-I however loved this one and was fascinated by the little asides filled with information about Chinese inventions.
+Ms. Frizzle’s Adventures: Imperial China Takes readers from present-day Chinese New Year celebrations to the rice fields and palaces of Imperial China.
+In this installment, Ms.Frizzle explores China, explains the concept of taxes really quite well, and covers many of the inventions that came from the country.
+My 4.5-year-old wasn’t as into this book as the other two in the series.
+Probably because I read two of them to him back to back with this one at the end.
+That was obviously too much for his attention.
+I however loved this one, The little asides filled with information about Chinese inventions fascinated me.